-Instructions for preparing input files for the current version of GSFLOW (version 1.2.1) can be found in three resources; users are encouraged to review these resources when developing a GSFLOW model:
+Instructions for preparing input files for the current version of GSFLOW (version 1.2.2) can be found in three resources; users are encouraged to review these resources when developing a GSFLOW model:

 GSFLOW-specific instructions: The file 'GSFLOW\Input\Instructions.pdf' is located in the 'doc' subdirectory of the GSFLOW release.
 This file includes descriptions and tables of the GSFLOW and PRMS modules and MODFLOW packages available in GSFLOW, as well as GSFLOW-specific input parameters and output variables.
-In addition, PRMS modules and MODFLOW packages that are not available in GSFLOW are identified.
+Additionally, in this directory, up-to-date specifications for PRMS and GSFLOW dimensions, parameters, and input and output variables, as well as a brief description of each PRMS module, are provided in the file PRMS\tables\GSFLOW\1.2.2.pdf.
 Input instructions provided in this file supersede some of the information found in Appendix 1 in Markstrom and others (2008), which provides a general discussion of the terminology, styles, and formats of GSFLOW inputs and the definitions of each of the GSFLOW input files.